GWarrenn/gwarrenn.github.io/_posts/2019-02-09-A-Terrible-Resolution.md

 I'm 28 years old and I've been biking for the past 8 years.
 I ride a 2014 Trek 1.5C, which has seen a good amount of mileage over the years, serving as my commuting and long-distance bike.

-In previous years, I've undertaken some longer rides, including two 100 mile rides (https://www.strava.com/activities/337245565 & https://www.strava.com/activities/159745215).
+In previous years, I've undertaken some longer rides, including two 100 mile rides ([like this one](https://www.strava.com/activities/337245565) & [this one](https://www.strava.com/activities/159745215)).
 I hope to work up to another century this year, but a "normal" weekend ride for me will generally range between 20 & 50 miles.

 I work a traditional 9 to 5 office job within DC, where I also live.
 On most days, when the weather isn't too terrible and I'm feeling up for it, I'll bike to and from work, which is about 8 miles round trip.
 In the past, I haven't recorded these activities because it's such a short ride, but I will be counting these rides towards the total this year (Sorry in advance if you're one of the few people that follow me on Strava)